Tannerpalin/pullRequestPractice/README.md

 ## Why make a pull request?

 Pull requests allow us to segment our changes and bring them into a known working branch in increments.
 They also allow for helpful peer-reviews of code before bringing them into main branch.
+This allows us to safely make updates to a code base and work with others to improve our development abilities.

 Here are the steps to make a branch for a pull request in GitHub: